 Serving Size and Frequency of Zucchini for Guinea Pigs

 Now, you know guinea pigs can eat zucchini, and naturally, with some risks.
 Moreover, it’s important to know how to feed zucchini to guinea pigs, its serving size, and frequency.
 This is exactly what we are going to talk about in the following sections below.
 Let’s begin!

 However, because of calcium and guinea pig’s sensitive digestive system, it’s better if you feed them zucchini only a few times per week.
 Also, there are many other vegetables and fruits that guinea pigs enjoy eating.
 It’s important to provide them with diverse nutrition.

 It’s also very important to know how much zucchini should you feed your guinea pig.
 The serving size of zucchini for guinea pigs is around 1 cup or a handful.
 This amount is enough for them.
 They are very small animals and it’s important not to overfeed them.
 Also, as we have said a huge amount of zucchini can lead to diarrhea, vomiting, or gases.

 You can slice zucchini into smaller pieces before giving it to guinea pigs.
 More importantly, wash zucchini thoroughly.
 It may contain pesticides, which are extremely harmful to the health of guinea pigs.

 Can Guinea Pigs Eat Raw Zucchini?

 Guinea pigs can eat raw zucchini and that’s the only way they should have it in their diet.
 Never feed your guinea pigs with cooked zucchini because they can’t eat any cooked food and their digestive system is made to digest only fresh and raw food.
-The same rule is applied to zucchini.

 Can Guinea Pigs Eat Green Zucchini?